 If you are on Probation, you will need to complete the Student Success Workshop, for which a link has been provided in the letter sent to your student email.
 Once completed, you may meet with a counselor remotely to review your academic plan.
 Contact the Counseling Office at (209) 588-5109 for an appointment or schedule an appointment directly with your counselor via our Counseling webpage (link) .

 If you are on Dismissal, please refer to the appeal process if you feel that extenuating circumstances should permit your enrollment in the upcoming semester.
 Contact the Counseling Office at (209) 588-5109 for an appointment or schedule an appointment directly with your counselor via our Counseling webpage (link) .

 Q: Who should I contact if I am experiencing technical difficulties?

-A: Email the helpdesk at firstname.lastname@example.org , or if related to instruction, contact your professor with the email provided on your syllabus.
+A: Email the IT Service Desk at firstname.lastname@example.org or call 209-575-7800.
+If related to your Canvas course, contact your professor at the email provided on your syllabus.

 Q: Who do I contact in order to schedule a counseling appointment?

 A: Students can call (209) 588-5109 in order to schedule a remote counseling appointment or schedule an appointment directly with their counselor via our Counseling webpage (link).